 First show children the middle jar (with 5 balls).
 I asked children to estimate how many balls were in the jar.

 I lot of kids counted, others took a quick guess.
 We took the balls out and counted them together.
 We discussed how our estimates do not have to be exact, but also how one thousand would not be a good estimate for the number of balls in the jar.

 I then showed the jar with 2 balls.
-Students estimated how many balls they saw and were encouraged to use words, such as more than or less than the other jar.
+Children estimated how many balls they saw.
+They were encouraged to use words, such as more than or less than the other jar.

 Finally, I showed the final jar with the most number of balls.
 This time I only quickly showed the jar and then covered it up.
 I wanted children to do a quick estimate without having the option to count.

-I gave children some time to figure out how many balls they thought were in the jar and then I had a few children explain their estimates.
+I gave children some time to figure out how many balls they thought were in the jar.
+Next, I had a few children explain their estimates.

 Some children may be able to vocalize that they estimated that there were about 10 balls because they knew that it was more than the middle jar, which had 5, and they thought the jar looked like it had about double.

 The jars with the colorful balls work well to keep children’s attention and encouraged conversation.

 All you need for this Balloon Number Talk are a few small balloons and a clear jar.
 Blow up some of the balloons and put them in the jar.